-The Directors have reviewed all of the new and revised accounting standards and interpretations issued by the Australian Accounting Standards Board for annual reporting periods beginning or after 1 July 2019.
-It has been determined that there is no impact, material or otherwise, of any other new or revised accounting standards and interpretations other than those outlined in the New and amended standards adopted by the group outlined above.
+The Directors have reviewed all of the new and revised accounting standards and interpretations issued by the Australian Accounting Standards Board for annual reporting periods beginning or after 1 July 2020.
+It has been determined that there is no impact, material or otherwise, of any other new or revised accounting standards and interpretations.